 Indicates the trigger condition of an explicit request from UE-B to UE-A. Value 0 means the explicit request is triggered by UE-B's implementation.
-Value 1 means the explicit request is triggered only when UE-B has data to be transmitted to UE-A.
+Value 1 means the explicit request can be triggered only when UE-B has data to be transmitted to UE-A.